Laugavegur trail is Iceland’s most famous one, very few trails offer more diversity and beauty.

 Distance: 12km (7.5 mi) Walking time: 4-5 hrs Ascent: 470 m (1540 ')

-We meet at 7:00 at the main Reykjavik tourist information on Adalstraeti 2.
+We meet at 7:00 at Ráðhústorgið (Town Hall) on Vonarstraeti - Tourist Information Center.
 The bus will leave sharp at 7:30.
 We also offer pick up at your accommodation between 7:15 and 7:45.

 The drive takes about 3-4 hours, on the way we drive along the south coast and then turn inland and pass Icelands most active volcano, Hekla.
 Our hike starts in Landmannalaugar as we walk through this geothermal wonderland and look at the colorful mountains and steaming hot springs.
 We walk by the beautiful hot spring Storihver before crossing into the obsidian desert by Hrafntinnusker.
 We spend the night in the hut in Hrafntinnusker, one of the most remote huts in Iceland.